 A recent masters graduate from Western University, Megan Watt has been recognized by institutions and summer programs for her high level of piano performance.
 At Western, Megan was the recipient of the Sherwood Fox Fellowship, as well as multiple other scholarships and bursaries based on academic achievement.
 Megan has performed in a number of chamber groups with a special interest in trio music, and early music.
 Being a member of the early music studio at Western, fostered a love for the harpsichord and the organ, and produced opportunities such as a residency with Tafelmusik and the chance to perform with members of the Tafelmusik ensemble.
 She has played the pipe organ for many years, holding the position of music director at St' Paul's Anglican Church in Sackville, New Brunswick, where she completed her undergraduate degree at Mount Allison University.
 Megan also has worked as the Assistant Music Director at Rosedale United Church in Toronto, and as interim organist at a number of different churches.
 Megan is an avid pedagogue, believing that each student has a unique approach to learning that should allow their love for music to flourish, and so addresses each student with the approach that best suits them.
-She currently teaches at the Toronto Institute for the Enjoyment of Music, while maintaining a private studio of students, while furthering her studies in developmental psychology at York University.
+She currently maintains a private studio of students, while furthering her studies in developmental psychology at York University.